lam-kelly/interclass/README.md

 **Throws**

 - `404` if the problem does not exist
-- `400` if the problem ID is empty
+- `400` if the problem ID is empty or if the problem is not valid (empty field, duplicate answer choices)
+- `403` if the answer does not match one of the answer choices

 #### `PATCH /api/problem/:problemId?/addStudent` - Update the solvers or workers of a problem